c-c-z/golay/README.md

 		src/lut
-			includes a coder using lookup tables to encode the data and for calculating the hamming weight, everthing else comes from the default version. the version
+			includes a coder using lookup tables to encode the data and for calculating the hamming weight, everthing else comes from the default version.
-				has the highest memory usage,
-				has the lowest operations count and
-				reads buffered, de-/ encodes and writes buffered up to 3 Bytes at once.

 		src/sse
-			includes a coder, using SSE and starting several de-/encode tasks. the version
+			includes a coder, using SSE and starting several de-/encode tasks.
-				has the fastest operations speed,
-				a higher memory usage, than default,
-				reads buffered, encodes and writes buffered up to 3.000.000 Bytes at once and reads buffered, decodes and writes buffered up to 1.500.000 Bytes at once.

 		src/mix
 			using look up tables for encoding and hamming weight calculation,